einstein109/alx-pre_course1/0x01-git/README.md

+This is me updating my readme file.
 This is the best way to code